 There IS a time to buy during a sale.
 If you’ve bee planning to replace your TV for a while and want to wait for Black Friday, go for it.
 But if you get an email from Old Navy for a big summer sale…be honest with yourself.
 Do you need more summer clothes?
 If so, go for it and buy what you need.
 But otherwise…consider unsubscribing from the marketing emails 🙂

-Summing It Up: Reduce Waste = Save Money
+Tips To Reduce Waste = Tips To Save Money

 When I hear the phrase “zero waste”, I feel a little overwhelmed.
 I take my trash out a couple times a week like most people, and I’m not ready to commit to a zero waste life.
 That said, I AM willing to make a few changes to reduce the waste I accumulate.

-The minimalism challenge really helped me focus and pair down, and was the start to my personal journey of reducing the amount of trash I produce.
+One of the best ways to get rid of waste is to simply declutter!
+I created a free checklist with simple tips and tricks to declutter the best way possible.
 These tips are simple things any beginner who wants to save money and reduce waste can start with relatively little effort and no time to waste.

-Want to learn more about the minimalism challenge?
-Click below to read all about it and download the worksheet.
+Want to learn more about my decluttering checklist?
+Click here to read all about it and download it.